Ashish-kumar7/Json-Grid-View/README.md

 ```

-> save the file and close it.
+> 7. save the file and close it.
+Now run,
-> Now run
 ```
 pyinstaller App.spec
 ```
-> Wait for .exe to generate, if it asks permission to delete files say - y
+> 8. Wait for .exe to generate, if it asks permission to delete files say - y
-> After App.exe is generated at ./backend/dist/App/App.exe run
+> 9. After App.exe is generated at ./backend/dist/App/App.exe run
 ```
 cd ..
 ```

-> 6. Now we will install packages for frontend
+> 10. Now we will install packages for frontend
-> Run the following commands
+> 11. Run the following commands
 ```
 cd frontend
 npm install
 cd ..
 ```

-> 7. Time to install electron
+> 12. Time to install electron
-> Run the following commands
+> 13. Run the following commands
 ```
 npm install -g electron --allow-root npm install -g electron-builder npm install -D electron --allow-root
 npm install electron-is-dev
 ```
-> If u get permission errors at any command add  '--unsafe-perm=true' at the end without the ''
+> 14. If u get permission errors at any command add  '--unsafe-perm=true' at the end without the ''
-> And finally to build our application, run
+> 15. And finally to build our application, run
 ```
 npm run build
 ```